fsml.f90 Source File

 !! $$

-!! - \( m \) is the number of observations (rows in `x`).
+!! and \( m \) is the number of observations (rows in `x`).

 !!

 !!
-A symmetric eigen-decomposition is performed:
+A symmetric eigen-decomposition is then performed:

 !! $$